Associated primes of powers of edge ideals and ear decompositions of graphs: Associated primes of powers of edge ideals

-Another immediate consequence of Theorem \ref{associated} is that $P_F \in \Ass^\infty(I)$ if and only if $F$ is a minimal cover or $F$ is minimal among the covers containing $N[U]$ for some subset $U \subseteq V$ such that $\G_U$ is strongly non-bipartite, which was proved in \cite[Theorem 4.1]{CMS} (implicitly for a connected graph) and \cite[Corollary 3.6]{HLT}.
-Below is a simple reformulation of this result.
+Let $\Ass^\infty(I)$ denote the stable set $\Ass(I^t)$ for $t \gg 0$.
+Another immediate consequence of Theorem \ref{associated} is that $P_F \in \Ass^\infty(I)$ if and only if $F$ is either a minimal cover or minimal among the covers containing $N[U]$ for some subset $U \subseteq V$ such that $\G_U$ is strongly non-bipartite.
+This explicit description of $\Ass^\infty(I)$ was obtained recently by Hien, Lam and Trung \cite[Corollary 3.6]{HLT}.
+If $\G$ is a connected graph, it can be also deduced from an algorithmic construction of $\Ass^\infty(I)$ by Chen, Morey and Sung \cite{CMS}.
+We give below a simpler description of $\Ass^\infty(I)$.

-For simplicity, let $\C(\G)$ denote the set of the non-minimal covers $F$ of $\G$ such that $\G_{\c(F)}$ is a strongly non-bipartite graph.
+Let $\A(\G)$ denote the set of the minimal covers and the non-minimal covers $F$ of $\G$ such that $\G_{c(F)}$ is a strongly non-bipartite graph.